ec209/re-team-manual/source/documentation/performance-platform.md

 ### Performance Platform Admin

-Performance Platform Admin is a web frontend for dashboard owners to upload XLSX sheets to the performance platform, and for "power" users to edit/manage dashboards.
+Performance Platform Admin is a web frontend for dashboard owners to upload XLSX sheets to the Performance Platform, and for "power" users to edit/manage dashboards.

 - [Source code](https://github.com/alphagov/performanceplatform-admin)
 - [App (Prod)](https://performance-platform-admin-production.cloudapps.digital)

 ### Spotlight

-Spotlight is a Node.JS frontend for rendering performance platform dashboard.
+Spotlight is a Node.JS frontend for rendering Performance Platform dashboard.
 Spotlight sits behind Fastly, which is used as a CDN for improved performance.

 Spotlight is the only app where we _really_ care about downtime, everything else is fairly resilient due to the CDN.
 If Spotlight is down for a long time then users notice and the CDN may also cache a bad page.